Degree Requirements

 Biblical Languages

 It is assumed that PhD students in Hebrew Bible or New Testament studies will have achieved advanced competence in either biblical Hebrew or Greek prior to admission to the program.
-Beginning coursework in biblical languages does not accumulate for credit in the PhD degree program.
-Examination in biblical languages is required of all PhD students studying Hebrew Bible or New Testament prior to the semester of comprehensive examinations.
+Beginning coursework in biblical languages does not accumulate for units in the PhD degree program.
+Examination in biblical languages is required of all PhD students studying Hebrew Bible or New Testament prior to the term of comprehensive examinations.

 International Student English Requirements